rust-lang/rfcs/active/0000-square-brackets.md

 * The syntax is used quite a bit.
 Automation could potentially do some, if not most of the changes (The tricky part is the ambiguities in the current syntax).
 However, of the changes we've had in the past, I think this syntax change is a whole lot easier to work with than semantic changes, or more complex syntax changes.

-* One that I forgot about is the issue with the indexing syntax.
+* One that I forgot about is the issue with the indexing syntax, so there might still be ambiguity.

 # Alternatives